phil-stein/term_docs/README.md

   2. use gcc & make to compile <br>
     -> type ``make`` into terminal in root dir
   3. add root/build directory to your path

+## troubleshoot
+  - output text is messed up
+    try adding '-c' to your command to disable syntax highlighting, <br>
+    some terminals don't support it, like command prompt on windows <br>
+    on windows the new windows terminal, found in microsoft stor, supports it

 ## custimization
 the documentation in in the '.sheet' file in the 'sheets' folder <br>